YannTyr/Quoridor/README.md

 # Quoridor

-Implementation of Quoridor board game with AI (in progress)
+Implementation of Quoridor board game with primitive AI